Previously, you may have heard the term SEO, or Search Engine Optimization, as a business owner.

 ▪ Permalink Structure

-At the end of the day, having online authority is quite crucial if you want to improve your SEO.
+Having online authority is quite crucial if you want to improve your SEO.

 Now that we’ve covered the fundamentals of SEO, let’s look at some simple ways to incorporate SEO into your website:

 A helpful tip for all business owners: ensure sure your website, including functionality, looks the same on a desktop as it does on a mobile device.
-You’d be shocked how many websites offer completely different user experiences depending on the device.
+You’d be shocked how many websites offer different user experiences depending on the device.

 We are an instant gratification generation, so most of us don’t have the patience to wait for a webpage to load.

-I’m certain I have.
+I’m sure I have.

 Google’s PageSpeed Insights tool is one of many tools available to help you make your site faster and help with your SEO.
 Based on the data Google collects from your website, the PageSpeed Insights tool makes a series of recommendations.